STC-MT-i2/Academic_Words/README.md

 stands for 代表 e.g.,We introduce a new language representation model called BERT, which stands for Bidirectional Encoder Representation from Transformers.

+conceptually 概念上的 e.g., BERT is conceptually simple and empirically powerful.
+It obtains new state-of-the-art results on eleven natural language processing tasks, including pushing the GLEU benchmark to 80.4%(7.6% absolute improvement).

 ```